What is a Smart Contract?

 How do smart contracts work?

-Firstly, the contractual parties should determine the terms of the contract.
-After the contractual terms are finalized, they are transferred to programming code.
+First, the contractual parties should determine the terms of the contract.
+After the contractual terms are finalized, they are translated into programming code.
 Basically, the code represents a number of different conditional statements that describe the possible scenarios of a future transaction.

 When the code is created, it is stored in the blockchain network and is replicated among the participants in the blockchain.